khmarbaise/maven-buildtime-profiler/README.md

 ### Deactivation
-If you like to deactivate the extension without removing the `.mvn/extensions.xml` file this can easily achieved, by adding the following to your command line:
+If you like to deactivate the extension without removing the `.mvn/extensions.xml` file this can easily achieved, by adding the following to your command line (system property):
 ```
 mvn -Dmaven-build-time-profiler.disabled verify
 ```